Frequently Asked Questions

-Fairhaven College students are attracted to the opportunity to structure their own education within a learning community.
-Fairhaven College stresses independent thought, critical thinking, self-discipline, self-awareness, and social commitment.
+Fairhaven students are attracted to the opportunity to structure their own education within a learning community.
+Fairhaven stresses independent thought, critical thinking, self-discipline, self-awareness, and social commitment.
 Students enjoy the advantage of personal contact with faculty in a stimulating small college atmosphere with access to the resources of a large university.
-Learn more about our program here: About Us
+About Us

-Founded in 1972, the Outback Farm is a five-acre student-run farm at the south end of Fairhaven College which teaches, develops and implements sustainable growth and land use methods in order to enrich the student body, the University, and the Bellingham community.
+Founded in 1972, the Outback Farm is a five acre student-run farm at the south end of Fairhaven College which teaches, develops and implements sustainable growing and land use methods in order to enrich the student body, the University, and the Bellingham community.

 Applying to Fairhaven College

 Fairhaven College admits students at all levels: directly from high school, Running Start students, transfer students from other colleges, and also students who are already enrolled at WWU.
-We admit students every quarter.
+We admit students fall, winter and spring quarters.
 Because we are a small college, we often have selective admission.

 Students must simultaneously apply to both Western Washington University and Fairhaven College.
-The Fairhaven College Admissions Coordinator will contact you to schedule an interview once your application is received.
+Kate Di Nittto: Enrollment & Orientation Manager will contact you to schedule an interview once your application is received.
 Take a look at our application requirements and deadlines on our Admissions page.